edenspiekermann-amsterdam/es-corresponding-models/docs/setup.md

 ## Contentful access

-The next steps tell the Contentful cli which credentials to use and which space to connect to.
+The next steps tell the Contentful CLI which credentials to use and which space to connect to.

 Note that the secrets here are different from the ones we put in